jiyuanli002523/semseg-bids19/README.md

 https://hub.docker.com/r/vykozlov/2dsemseg/tags/ , tag 'bids2019-gpu'

 #### Pre-requisites
 In the paper for [BiDS 2019](https://www.bigdatafromspace2019.org/QuickEventWebsitePortal/2019-conference-on-big-data-from-space-bids19/bids-2019) Conference we use _uDocker_ container tool from [udocker/devel branch](https://github.com/indigo-dc/udocker/tree/devel) which has NVIDIA support (`--nvidia flag`).
-Please, notice that _uDocker_ is entirely user tool, i.e. **no** root priveleges of any kind are needed.
+Please, notice that _uDocker_ is entirely a user tool, i.e. **no** root priveleges of any kind are needed.
 1. Install _uDocker_, refer to [udocker/installation manual](https://github.com/indigo-dc/udocker/blob/devel/doc/installation_manual.md) for more details but in short:
-  * best go to one of your $PATH directories, e.g. `$HOME/.local/bin` (depends on your system, type `echo $PATH` to check!).
+  - best go to one of your $PATH directories, e.g. `$HOME/.local/bin` (depends on your system, type `echo $PATH` to check!).
 Then
   ```
   $ curl https://raw.githubusercontent.com/indigo-dc/udocker/devel/udocker.py > udocker
   $ chmod u+rx ./udocker